43 Father's Day Trivia Questions [With Answers]

 Answer: Simba.
 The Disney film grossed $968 million worldwide on its 1994 release.

-This catches people who haven’t seen the film since childhood.
-The trap is Scar (the villain uncle) or Nala (Simba’s friend).
-Simba’s voice was Jonathan Taylor Thomas as a cub and Matthew Broderick as an adult.
+Anyone who hasn’t rewatched the film since childhood wobbles here.
+The wrong-answer pull is Scar, the villain uncle, or Nala, Simba’s friend.
+Simba was voiced by Jonathan Taylor Thomas as a cub and Matthew Broderick as an adult.
 James Earl Jones voiced Mufasa.

 11. In Modern Family, what term does Phil Dunphy coin for friend-style parenting?
 (Medium)